-- Refers to YTL Corp's Board of Directors - 2 Executive Chairman of Pintar Projek is also the Executive Chairman of YTL Corp and Chairman of YTL GSC
+- Refers to YTL Corp's Board of Directors - Executive Chairman of Pintar Projek is also the Executive Chairman of YTL Corp and Chairman of YTL GSC

-Board
+Board of Directors

-- Responsible for the governance of ESG, including setting YTL REIT's ESG strategy, priorities and targets, as well as reviewing material ESG risks and opportunities. - Oversees the progress of sustainability strategy and performance across material ESG matters, including approving materiality results and the sustainability statement.
+- · Responsible for the governance of ESG, including setting YTL REIT's ESG strategy, priorities, and targets and reviewing material ESG risks and opportunities. - Oversees the progress of the sustainability strategy and performance across material ESG matters, including approving materiality results and the sustainability statement.